Midland Main Line: Thameslink Programme

 The Thameslink Programme has lengthened the platforms at most stations south of Bedford to 12-car capability.
 St Pancras, Cricklewood, Hendon, and Luton Airport Parkway were already long enough, but bridges at Kentish Town mean it cannot expand beyond the current 8-car platform length.
 West Hampstead Thameslink has a new footbridge and a new station building.
 In September 2014 the current Thameslink Great Northern franchise was awarded and trains on this route are currently operated by Thameslink.
-In 2018 the Thameslink network will expand when some Southern services are merged into it.
+In 2018 the Thameslink network expanded when some Southern services merged into it.

 Station improvements

 In 2013/14 Nottingham station was refurbished and the platforms restructured.

 As part of Wellingborough's Stanton Cross development, Wellingborough station is to be expanded.